jonnonz1/nz-statute-book/acts/public/2001/telecommunications-act-2001.md

     (ii) is agreed, or consented to, before the commencement of this Act (even if the new KSO has effect after that date).

 ### 71A TSO instrument or deemed TSO instrument may specify total amount payable by all liable persons
-A TSO instrument or a deemed TSO instrument may specify the total amount payable by all liable persons and the TSO provider under the instrument for each financial year of the TSO provider (the specified amount)
+A TSO instrument or a deemed TSO instrument may specify the total amount payable by all liable persons and the TSO provider under the instrument for each financial year of the TSO provider (the specified amount).

 ### 72 New KSO does not alter or revoke constitution of Telecom
 To avoid doubt, the new KSO does not alter or revoke the constitution of Telecom.